alexislitool/jsdc.tw-2014/readme.markdown

 # more micro databases

 * maildb - database for imap and smtp, used by eelmail
-* batchdb
+* batchdb - job queue

 ---

-# more micro databases

-* maildb - database for imap and smtp, used by eelmail
-* batchdb - batch queues

----

 # learn more

 * levelmeup on http://nodeschool.io
-*
+* coming soon: wikidb-powered code cookbook